aristov/react-tutorial/README.md

-# React comment box example
+# React comment box example with BEM!

 This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).